wlowrimore/vandy_bc_weather_dash_chlng_06_2022/README.md

 ## Description

 The Weather Dashboard is a site that returns requested weather data from a Third-Party API ( http://openweathermap.com ).
 The user searches for a city by city name.
-The current weather and 5-day forecast for that city are then returned to a posished, mobile friendly UI.
+The current weather and 5-day forecast for that city are then returned to a polished, mobile friendly UI.
 Included in the data are: Temperature, Windspeed, Humidity, and UV Index.

 ## Table of Contents